mtraeger/dmx-webcontrol/readme.md

 Add an animation Step.
 The <code>easing</code> String has a value which allows to set a easing function from the following list:
+Cheatsheet: http://easings.net (be careful: use the writing from this list)

 - linear (default)
 - inQuad